 The plans must meet certain requirements in order to be certified as “Qualified Health Plans” (QHPs).
 Among them:

-Plans will be required to make their provider directories available for online publication.
-The directory will include information about provider specialty, location, institutional affiliations, languages spoken, and provider credentials.
+Plans are required to make their provider directories available for online publication.
+The directory should include information about provider specialty, location, institutional affiliations, languages spoken, and provider credentials.

-Under the ACA, all health plans (including grandfathered plans) must maintain certain patient protections such as no lifetime limits on coverage, no arbitrary cancelations of coverage, covering adult children, provding easy-to-read summaries of benefits and coverage.
+Grandfathered plans must maintain the same patient protections required by the ACA, such as no lifetime limits on coverage, no arbitrary cancelations of coverage, covering adult children, providing easy-to-read summaries of benefits and coverage.